vmware-tanzu/velero/design/move-plugin-repos.md

 Images for all the plugins will be pushed to the same repository as the Velero image, also using Travis.

-Releases of new versions can occur as needed and independent of Velero releases.
-However, a matrix documenting which plugin versions are compatible with each Velero version should be added to the docs.
+Releases of each of these plugins will happen in sync with releases of Velero.
+This will consist of having a tag in the repo and a tagged image build with the same release version as Velero so it makes it easy to identify what versions are compatible.

 Documentation for how to install and use the plugins will be augmented in the existing Plugins section of the Velero documentation.

+Documentation for how to use each plugin will reside in their respective repos.
+The navigation on the Velero documentation will be modified for easy discovery of the docs/images for these plugins.

 ### Installation